-Now in the second image you can see there are just 29,100 search results that are using the exact keyword in their title.
-Which means that there millions of pages ranking for they keyword by some other way, perhaps LSI keywords or a small mention of the keyword in the article or description.
+Now in the second image, you can see there are just 29,100 search results that are using the exact keyword in their title.
+This means that there millions of pages ranking for the keyword by some other way, perhaps LSI keywords or a small mention of the keyword in the article or description.

 So, whilst this is not evidence that we will rank, it is a good way to see just how many pages are targeting the keyword.

-This is not new, in fact it is what I used to do back when I first started SEO.
-As I learnt more, I dropped that tactic for more advanced stuff.
+This is not new, in fact, it is what I used to do back when I first started SEO.
+As I learned more, I dropped that tactic for more advanced stuff.